jwschroeder3/enricherator/README.md

 above script, and if they seem reasonable, it is recommended that you delete the `draws-1.csv` file.

-## Running additional contrasts (currently only natively supported for genotype-level contrasts)
+## Running additional contrasts (currently only supported for genotype-level or strand-level contrasts)

 To run contrasts using the samples from the approximate posterior, do the following: